Tuesday, September 11, 2018

 Reposted from last year...

 I was at home with the kids.
-The ex had moved out only a few weeks before so I was dealing with that, with finding out that I was married to someone who lied and cheated and treated me like crap but still hoping to make it work.
+The ex had moved out only a few weeks before so I was dealing with that, with finding out that that my marriage was nothing that I thought it was but still hoping to make it work.
 Don't ask me why.
 It's not what this post is about.

 He was coming over that morning to take his computer that I'd been using so I was waiting for him to show up.